siennathesane/cesiumdb/README.md

 memory-mapped file locations.
 This is one of the areas where safety comes at the cost of performance.
 However, if you can find a way to make it safe, please submit an issue or PR.
 I would love to see it!

-There is :sparkles: __EXTENSIVE__ :sparkles: testing around the `unsafe` code, and I am confident in its correctness.
+There is ✨ __EXTENSIVE__ ✨ testing around the `unsafe` code, and I am confident in its correctness.
 My goal is to keep this project at a high degree of code coverage with tests to help continue to ensure said confidence.
 However, if you find a bug, please submit an issue or PR.